It’s Just Time Former British Prime Minister Margaret Thatcher

 Figure 3: Peak in late August-early September, with fall-crash cycle in Q3.Source: The ECU Group, Multi-Asset Research & Advisory Team, Datastream.

 During the latest cyclical recovery since 2009, there have several peak/drawdown periods in August (Fig 4).
 The largest one occurred beforehand, on 8th August 2008, which marked one of the final major peaks of the Global Financial Crisis, triggering a drop of -34%.
 The second largest was an extended drawdown timing window into early August 2011, with a net fall of -17%, which triggered a week earlier on 22nd July.

-More recently, had correctly predicted the mini-crash of 2015, which suffered a price drop of -14% during the month of August, pressured by the Chinese equity market crash.
+More recently, our analysis had correctly predicted the mini-crash of 2015, which suffered a price drop of -14% during the month of August, pressured by the Chinese equity market crash.
 Historically, one of the most infamous seasonal anniversaries of this kind was the peak of the 25th August 1987, and we all know how that ended.